czgaotian/learning-languages/interview/qa/behaviorQuestion.md

 ## Where do you see yourself in 5 years?

-- My goal is to become a world-class programmer.
+- My goal is to become a famous programmer.
 - I have currently set a 3-5 year plan.
 This plan has several small goals, such as becoming an expert in the front-end field and a full-stack engineer, as well as learning a system-level programming language, such as Rust, which can enhance my understanding of computer fundamentals.
 - Then, I want to develop or participate in some well-known open-source projects to enhance my reputation and technical perspective.
 - The above is a more technical-oriented plan.
 In terms of work, I want to join a suitable company and grow with the company.
 While familiarizing myself with the company's business, I want to use my technology to empower the business and develop some valuable products.

 ## What's your expected salary/package?

+- Based on my experience and market research, I believe a competitive range for this role in xxx between €XX,XXX – €YY,YYY per year.
+- However, I'm open to discussing details based on the total compensation package and other benefits

 ## Tell me about a time when you overcame a challenge at work

+- I think the recently challenge at work I overcame is to completed the prototype of the product in limited time at \*\*\* company.
+At the early period of this company, they urgently to display an demo for their clients.

 ## Tell me about a time when you had a conflict with a co-worker.